-We will use open-top jeeps to explore the park for Tigers, enjoying the area’s prolific wildlife as we go.
+Ranthambore protects a rich mosaic of deciduous woodland, bamboo thickets, lakes and marshes – prime Tiger habitat!
+We will use open-top jeeps to explore the park for Tigers, enjoying the areas prolific wildlife as we go.
 The rangers will be on the lookout for tell-tale signs such as pugmarks or scat in the road, and will be ever alert for the alarm calls of Sambar, Spotted Deer and Hanuman Langur.
 With luck, these will lead us to a Tiger padding along a dusty track or sprawled out in the dappled sunlight of a bamboo thicket.
 Looking into the amber eyes of this, the largest of all the cats, undoubtedly ranks as one of the world’s ultimate wildlife experiences, and is sure to keep us both enthralled and photographing like mad!

-Although the relatively open nature of the terrain accounts in part for Ranthambore’s high rate of Tiger sightings, it is the reserve’s skilled team of mahouts (elephant handlers) and local tiger tour India guides that has made it one of the foremost parks for seeing this elusive predator.
-In addition to Tigers and their favourite prey species, we may also come upon Indian Muntjac (Common Barking Deer), Indian Gazelle, Jungle Cat, Striped Hyaena and if we are extremely fortunate, Leopard and Sloth Bear.
-The interesting mixture of deciduous woodland and chaurs on the valley floors support good numbers of birds, with arguably the most spectacular of all being the resplendent Indian Peafowl, which is both gaudy and noisy!
+Although the relatively open nature of the terrain accounts in part for Ranthambore’s high rate of Tiger sightings, it is the hard work of Ranthambore’s local guides that has made it one of India’s foremost parks for seeing this elusive predator.
+In addition to Tigers and their favoured prey species, we may also come upon Indian Gazelle, Jungle Cat and if we are extremely fortunate during our Ranthambore Tiger tour, Leopard and Sloth Bear.
+The interesting mixture of deciduous woodland and chaurs on the valley floors support good numbers of birds, with arguably the most spectacular of all being the resplendent Indian Peafowl – a bird that defines much of India’s wild areas, and is both gaudy and noisy!

-After a final morning photographing in the park, we will catch the afternoon train back to Delhi where we will be spending the night.
+After a final morning photographing in the park, we will catch the afternoon train back to Delhi where this incredible Ranthambore tiger tour will sadly come to an end.

 “Having travelled with ORYX on two previous occasions when I decided to visit India again they was the first choice company to arrange it for me .I wanted some culture to sit alongside an Indian wildlife experience.
 The trip was perfect – great hotels, great sightseeing and best of all wonderful wildlife.
 Our tiger sightings were phenomenal and I we really could not have asked for more.
 The local guides were excellent and Marius Coetzee (our ORYX tour leader) could not do enough for us and improved everyone’s photography over the course of the trip.
 We have all decided to travel with ORYX in India again next year and look forward to another great trip.”India